Why SFS?

 Improved their critical thinking and problem-solving abilities

-- Hannah, Iowa State University
+- Katie, Colorado State University

 Amazonia is a land of magic – something I’ve learned time and again while here.
 It takes many forms, but each has made me incredibly thankful to be here.
 My first glimpse of the Amazon river was christened with the leaps of dolphins, and I knew in that instant that I had made the right choice.